Matqyou/BountyTracker/readme.md

 but you will have to install it yourself because administrator privilages)

 ## Usage
+To install / run open BountyTracker.exe

-To run open Start.bat (subject to change, it looks weird)
+To uninstall libraries run Uninstall.exe (you have to uninstall tesseract yourself since it needs admin privilages)

 If the app can't detect the bounty try adjusting the capture rectangle in Capture.txt (change the show capture option to true instead of false to help with adjusting)